skypjack/uvw/README.md

     auto tcp = loop.resource<uvw::TcpHandle>();

-The line above will create and initialize a tcp handle, thus a shared pointer to that resource will be returned.<br/>
+The line above will create and initialize a tcp handle, then a shared pointer to that resource will be returned.<br/>
 Users should check if pointers have been correctly initialized: in case of errors, they won't be.<br/>
 Another way to create a resource is: